mczimmermann/cs263/README.md

 ### cve-2024-0684
 This folder contains Rust and C benchmarks of the coreutils function split(), which had a heap overflow vulnerability in coreutils version [9.2](https://gitweb.git.savannah.gnu.org/gitweb/?p=coreutils.git;a=commit;h=82bb131c551039971d6668dedc1975a770df88b9).
 In order to run the C benchmark correctly (because GNU coreutils usually creates a child process instead of linking like a Rust library), I have edited split.c to expose its main function and included it in this folder as well. ***Note that I have already committed the results from running this on my local, which will get overwritten if you run the following commands.***

+To run the Dockerfile in extract_split, use the commands:

+`docker build -t extract_split .`

+`docker run -v $(pwd):/output -it extract_split cp /split.c /output/split.c`

-In order to build and run the docker:
+In order to build and run the benchmark docker:

 `docker build -t split_benchmark .`

 `docker run --rm split_benchmark > results/output.log 2>&1`

 This will create a log of the benchmark results.

-To run the Dockerfile in extract_split, use the command:

-`docker run -v $(pwd):/output -it <image-name> cp /split.c /output/split.c`

 ### cve-2025-5278